Wilmer Flores Player Props: Giants vs. Mets

 Wilmer Flores At The Plate

-- Flores has two doubles, two home runs and three walks while batting .320.
+- Flores has two doubles, two home runs and three walks while hitting .296.

-- Among qualifying hitters in baseball, his batting average ranks 25th, his on-base percentage ranks 74th, and he is 55th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 41st, his on-base percentage ranks 97th, and he is 78th in the league in slugging.

-- Flores is batting .292 during his last games and is on a four-game hitting streak.

-- In 14 games played this season, he has homered in two of them.
+- He has hit a home run in two of 15 games played this season, and in 3.5% of his plate appearances.

-- In four games this year (28.6%), Flores has picked up an RBI, including two games with multiple runs batted in.
+- Flores has driven in a run in four games this season (26.7%), including two games with multiple runs batted in.

-- In seven of 14 games this year, he has scored, including multiple runs once.
+- He has scored at least once seven times this season (46.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.